kieranoh/cipher-text/README.md

 - decrypt_ascii.c : the decryption code for Variant Vigenère cipher. it will read the ciphertext and return plain_after_decrypt.txt

+- variant_vigenere_cipher_attack.c : the decryption code for the the the Variant Vigenère cipher without key.
+The key and plain text will be give by cipher_result.txt

 - README.md: This file, providing an overview and instructions for the project.

 ## Vigenère Cipher Overview